-Currently, questions may be submitted via <newgtld@icann.org>.
-To provide all applicants equitable access to information, ICANN will make all questions and answers publicly available.
+Questions may be submitted via the TAS support link.
+To provide all applicants equitable access to information, ICANN will makepost all questions and answers publicly available on the TAS support page, as well as in a centralized location on its public website.

-All requests to ICANN for information about the process or issues surrounding preparation of an application must be submitted to the ASC.
+All requests to ICANN for information about the process or issues surrounding preparation of an application must be submitted in writing via the designated support channels.
 ICANN will not grant requests from applicants for personal or telephone consultations regarding the preparation of an application.
-Applicants that contact ICANN for clarification about aspects of the application will be referred to the ASC.
+Applicants that contact ICANN for clarification about aspects of the application will be referred to the dedicated online question and answer area.